 Transforming Lives, Enriching Families, Building Community

-Our collection of free ebooks and audiobooks are still available to patrons through Libby and OverDrive.
+Our collection of free ebooks and audiobooks are still available to patrons through Libby.
 To better assist our patrons and encourage literacy, the library will allow people who have less than $5 in fines to access this free digital resource.

 Learn a new language from the comfort of your home!
 Access Pronunciator for free using the library’s subscription.

 Includes thousands of full-text magazines and newspapers, WorldCat (35 million library records), Science and Literature databases, on-line encyclopedias, etc., For more information click here.